leo-moliveira/fadergs-system-b/README.md

-# Project for a course Software Arquiteture to FADERGS
+# Project for a course Software Architecture to FADERGS

 ##Prerequisites